douglaslenfers/dividir_paginas_pdf/README.md

 git clone https://github.com/douglaslenfers/split_pdf_python.git
 ```

-Adn everything will be setup.
+And everything will be setup.

 ## Built With

 * [Python] 2.7.6 (https://www.python.org/download/releases/2.7.6/) - The programming language
 * [Django] 1.9.0 (https://docs.djangoproject.com/en/2.1/releases/1.9/) - The web framework
 * [PyPDF2] 1.2.6 (https://pythonhosted.org/PyPDF2/) - The pdf manager

+## Starting from the Terminal

+In case you want to run your Django application from the terminal just run:

+1) Run Django

+    $ python manage.py runserver $IP:$PORT

 ## Splitting the Pdfs.